-Lately I’ve been focusing on mixed media abstract figure sculptures mainly made of cardboard pulled out of the recycling dumpster at the studio building.
+Lately I’ve been focusing on mixed media anthropomorphic sculptures mainly made of cardboard pulled out of the recycling dumpster at the studio building where I work.
 Other materials often employed are needle felted wool, fabric, fibre glass, epoxy resin and salvaged metal.
 The sculptures are informed by two powerful female artists, Maria Lassnig who made what she called “body-awareness” paintings and Loïe Fuller who was a patent-holding inventor in the 19th century whose dance, filmed by the Lumière Brothers in 1896, infuses the abstract figures of my work.
 Other artists whose work I love and influence my practice include Phillida Barlow, Eva Hesse, Lee Bontecou, Amy Sillman, Louise Bourgeois and Karla Black.

 As a poet and a printer of letterpress books of my own writing, I relate to the sculptures as physical wordless or subliminal poems.
-I intend my work to do what sculptures often do, which is to act as another body in the room allowing a kind-of interaction or extra-verbal, embodied, subliminal conversation between sculpture and viewer.
+I intend my work to do what sculptures often do, which is to act as another body in the room allowing a kind-of interaction or extra-verbal, embodied, subliminal, poetic conversation between sculpture and viewer

 Visit the artist on Instagram instagram.com/andreataylorart

 We acknowledge the support of the Canada Council for the Arts.

 Nous remercions le Conseil des arts du Canada de son soutien.